Pixisoft/Documents/PackageExporter/Details.md

 The package uses Unity Packaging API and since Unity has established the packaging system in very early version, it will work on most of the Unity version.
-Thus, I will recommend you work use this package at least in version 5.6 or above.
+Thus, I will recommend you work use this package wit minimum version 5.6 or above.